|

 Studio Vista 1971

-• Beale Black & Blues Life and Music on Black America's Mean Street - Margaret McKee & Fred Chrisenhall
+Blues Life and Music on Black America's Mean Street - Margaret McKee & Fred

 Louisiana State University Press